Cut-Down de Bruijn Sequences: Introduction

-{\bf Related work.} A \defo{generalized de Bruijn sequence}, as defined in~\cite{blum-conf}, is a cut-down de Bruijn sequence of length $k^{n-1} < L \leq k^n$ with an additional property: \emph{every $k$-ary string of length $n{-}1$ appears as a substring}.
+{\bf Related work.} A \defo{generalized de Bruijn sequence}, as defined in~\cite{blum-conf}, is a cut-down DB sequence of length $k^{n-1} < L \leq k^n$ with an additional property: \emph{every $k$-ary string of length $n{-}1$ appears as a substring}.
 Their existence is known for all $L$ and $k$~\cite{shallit}.
 For special values of $L$, these sequences can be generated by considering the base $k$ expansion of $1/L$~\cite{blum-conf,blum,matthews}.
 An algorithm based on Lempel's $D$-morphism~\cite{lempel} has recently been proposed to construct these sequences~\cite{abhi} that have an even stronger property: \emph{every $k$-ary string of length $j\leq L$ appears either $\lfloor L/k^j \rfloor$ or $\lceil L/k^j \rceil$ times as a substring}.
+We call sequences with this latter property \defo{balanced cut-down de Bruijn sequences}.
 The proposed algorithm can generate the sequences in $\mathcal{O}(1)$-amortized time per symbol, but it requires exponential space and there is an exponential time delay before outputting the first symbol.

-We call sequences with this latter property \defo{fully-balanced cut-down de Bruijn sequences}.
+\defo{Repeat-free sequences} have all of the properties of cut-down DB sequences except the cyclic property; they are prefixes of a DB sequence and correspond to paths in the de Bruijn graph.
+They were considered from an algorithmic perspective in~\cite{Yaakobi2023,Yaakobi2021} and discussed from a combinatorial perspective under the name \defo{partial de Bruijn $\ell$-sequences} in~\cite{Zulingetal2017}.

-{\bf Outline of paper.} In Section~\ref{sec:background}, we provide some background on the cycle-joining method and a simple successor rule to construct de Bruijn sequences.
-In Section~\ref{sec:etzion}, we review Etzion's approach for constructing binary cut-down de Bruijn sequences.
-In Section~\ref{sec:binary}, we present in detail our simplified algorithm to construct binary cut-down de Bruijn sequences; in Section~\ref{sec:successor}, we present the first successor-rule algorithm for constructing binary cut-down de Bruijn sequences.
-In Section~\ref{sec:kary} we present the steps required to extend our work for $k>2$.
-Implementation of our algorithms, written in C, are available for download at~\url{http://debruijnsequence.org/db/cutdown}~\cite{dborg}; this resource also provides a comprehensive background on de Bruijn sequences and their constructions.
+{\bf Outline of paper.} In Section~\ref{sec:background}, we provide some background on the cycle-joining method and a simple successor rule to construct DB sequences.
+In Section~\ref{sec:etzion}, we review Etzion's approach for constructing binary cut-down DB sequences.
+In Section~\ref{sec:binary}, we present in detail our simplified algorithm to construct binary cut-down DB sequences; in Section~\ref{sec:successor}, we present the first successor-rule algorithm for constructing binary cut-down DB sequences.
+In Section~\ref{sec:kary} we extend our binary algorithm to work for $k >2$.
+Implementation of our algorithms, written in C, are available for download at~\url{http://debruijnsequence.org/db/cutdown}~\cite{dborg}; this resource also provides a comprehensive background on DB sequences and their constructions.